Steffen's blunder gifts Liverpool cup semifinal goal vs City | Sports-Games

 - United Kingdom

-American goalkeeper Zack Steffen has blundered to gift Liverpool a goal against Manchester City in the FA Cup semifinals on Saturday.
+American goalkeeper Zack Steffen blundered to gift Liverpool a goal in Manchester City's 3-2 loss in the FA Cup semifinals.

-City was already trailing 1-0 at Wembley when Steffen's dithering allowed Sadio Mané to score Liverpool's second in a meeting of the English Premier League's top teams.
+City manager Pep Guardiola said he didn't regret his strategy of giving Steffen playing time in the FA Cup and resting first-choice goalkeeper Ederson.

-City manager Pep Guardiola might be regretting sticking with his strategy of giving Steffen game time in the FA Cup and resting first-choice goalkeeper Ederson.
+"This can happen,'' Guardiola said.
+"It's an accident.
+I'm pretty sure that Zack doesn't want to do it.
+It's football and sometimes the strikers miss the chances in front of the keepers."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)